 - Pain relievers

 - Rubbing alcohol

 If you can no longer access running water in your home, you’ll need to resort to other water collection methods.

 Having a few extra buckets on hand will be a huge help for your water collection efforts.
-Five-gallon buckets will come in handy should you have to collect rainwater for drinking, washing dishes and hands, bathing, or storing grey water.
+Five-gallon buckets or collapsible containers will come in handy should you have to collect rainwater for drinking, washing dishes and hands, bathing, or storing grey water.